Image of Don Waack

 Overview

-Don assists financial services clients with structuring significant investments and provides strategic advice and regulatory support for mergers and acquisitions and other complex transactions.
-He also counsels hedge funds, private equity funds, and other firms regarding investments in the commercial banking sector and transactions with banks and other regulated counterparties.
-In connection with his regulatory counseling practice, Don works frequently with the staffs of the major federal and state bank regulatory agencies.
+Don frequently counsels financial services clients on the structuring and execution of significant investments and provides practical, commercially-focused advice in connection with mergers and acquisitions and other complex transactions.
+He also counsels hedge funds, private equity funds, and other firms regarding investments in the banking sector and transactions with banks and other regulated counterparties.
+In connection with his regulatory counselling practice, Don works frequently with the staffs of the major federal and state bank regulatory agencies.

 Work highlights